satellytes/satellytes.com/blog-posts/github-billing-dashboard.md

 ## Conclusion
-The CSV file from GitHub provides a lot of detailed information about the incurred costs.
+The CSV file from GitHub provides a lot of detailed information about the incurred costs but no graphical representation.
 The GitHub Billing Dashboard makes it possible to present this information in a meaningful and informative way to the user.
 The libraries discussed here have made the development of the dashboard much easier and have resulted in the project being a lot of fun for us.
 Any feedback or new ideas on this project would be greatly appreciated.